BroadbandForum/usp/docs/specification/index.typ

 #strong[Unique Key Parameter];

-A Parameter that is a member of any of a Multi\-Instance Object’s Unique Keys.
+A Parameter that is a member of any Multi\-Instance Object’s Unique Keys.

 #strong[User Services Platform];